Biological evolution has repeatedly transformed the Earth, but perhaps never as fast as now.

 Areas of interest

-- Ecological enrichment, investigating how biological and societal processes determine that rates at which species accumulate in human-altered environments.
+- Ecological enrichment, investigating how biological and societal processes determine the rates at which species accumulate in human-altered environments.

 - Evolutionary origination, evaluating whether the rate at which new species are coming into existence has been accelerating during the Anthropocene, arguably to its highest level ever.